 Why Does My Dog Eat So Fast?

 From medical causes to simple upbringing, a variety of factors can encourage a dog to eat too fast like Animal House’s Bluto in the college cafeteria.
-You’ll want to look into your dog’s overall nutrition and what determine what exactly their being fed.
-Their food could be leaving them unsatisfied and hungry through the day, making them extremely hungry between meals.
+You’ll want to look into your dog’s overall nutrition and determine what exactly they're being fed.
+Their food could be leaving them unsatisfied and hungry throughout the day, making them extremely hungry between meals.

 Your dog’s formative years could also play a role.
 He or she might have had to compete for food before littermates beat them to it, a very Michael and Gob Bluth kind of situation.
 This early behavior can then become a bad habit as they move into adulthood.
 You, the human, might inadvertently be recreating this situation if you have multiple pets in your home that are constantly eating from each other’s bowls.